sachinrawat2207/quantumSolver/paper.md

 ---
 # Summary

-Quantum fluid systems exhibit various interesting properties such as zero viscosity and quantized vortex cirulation that aren't found in classical fluid systems.
+Turbulence in classical fluids till date defies a proper quantitave model for many of it's aspects.
+Quantum fluids exhibit various interesting properties such as quantized cirulation of vorticity (unlike classical fluids where ortivity takes continuous values) and zero viscosity.
+This makes the study of turublence in these systems rather unique and stiduying it may help us shed some light on aspects of this long standing problem of turbulence.
 Bose-Einstein condensate is a type of quantum fluid system formed when a dilute gas of bosons is cooled down to a temperature close to absolute zero.
 One can study turbulence phenomenon in atomic Bose-Einstein condensates(BECs) by using the Gross-Pitaevskii equation, a type of non-linear Schr&ouml;dinger equation.
 It is given by

 \begin{equation}\label{eqn:GPE}
 \iota\hbar\partial_t\Psi(\vec{r},t) = -\frac{\hbar^2}{2m}\nabla^2\Psi(\vec{r},t) + V(\vec{r},t)\Psi(\vec{r},t) + g|\Psi(\vec{r},t)|^2\Psi(\vec{r},t)